 Hewitt also places an emphasis on success in the classroom as well and has coached back-to-back CoSIDA First-Team Academic All-America honorees.
 Shortstop Meredith Knox garnered the award in 2010, while third baseman Emily Monteith collected the honor following the 2011 season.
 Amber Duncan was named First-Team Academic All District following the 2011 season.
 Ten Trojans were named Academic All-Conference in 2010 and Hewitt’s teams are always in the hunt for the Dr. Shirley Jacks award, which is presented by the AU Athletics Department to the team that possesses the highest grade point average for each semester.
 The softball team claimed the honor in the fall of 2007 and 2009.

 A trio of players - Laura Jansky, Bri Cason and Rebecca Martin earned Capital One Academic All-District honors in 2014 with Kasey Grant earning First Team Academic All-District in 2017.
+In 2018, Grant earned the SAC Elite 20 Award which recognizes the highest GPA at the SAC Championships.

 “Our motto is we will not allow anyone to outwork us,” Hewitt said.
 “We believe hard work and dedication will pay off in softball and in life.”